Naga, Cebu

 Naga City is bordered to the north by the town of Minglanilla, to the west is the city of Toledo, to the east is the Cebu Strait, and to the south is the town of San Fernando.
 It is 21 km from Cebu City.

 It lies within the Cebu metropolitan area.

 It is one of the two Philippine cities named Naga, the other being Naga, Camarines Sur in Luzon.

 History

+Colonial Era

-Naga was previously named by the first settlers as "Narra" due to the abundance of trees called "narra".
-The name eventually became to what is now known as "Naga".
+Naga was previously named by the first settlers as Narra due to the abundance of narra trees.
+The name eventually became Naga.
 Naga became a municipality on June 12, 1829.
+It was partitioned from San Nicolas, now part of Cebu City.
+The original barrios are Inayagan, Tinaan, Langtad, Pandan, Cantag-an, Lutac, Uling, and Alpaco.

+Soon after, Spanish authorities discovered coal in the upland barangays of Uling and Lutac.
+However, mines were developed intermittently.
+In 1901, during American occupation, the Uling-Lutac coal and rail concession (also known as the Macleod concession) was identified as one of the three coal mines in Cebu that the government wanted to develop further.

+In 1921, the Philippine government established the first cement plant in the country in Tinaan, Naga.
+It was called Cebu Portland Cement Company (CEPOC).
+Today, the plant still exists and able to produce 3.8 million metric tons (MMT) of cement per year.
+It is now known as the APO Cement Plant.

+During World War II, around three-quarters of the town was destroyed.

+Post-war Era

+The manufacturing and industrial sector continued to grow in Naga.
+The Naga Coal Plant was established in 1981.
+It was the first grid-connected coal plant in the country and was built for the National Power Corporation.
+It had a capacity of 105 MW up to its retirement in 2015.

 Cityhood

 Cityhood was ratified in a plebiscite on September 2, 2007.
 The Supreme Court declared the cityhood law of Naga and 15 other cities unconstitutional after a petition filed by the League of Cities of the Philippines in its ruling on November 18, 2008.
 On December 22, 2009, the cityhood law of Naga and 15 other municipalities regain its status as cities again after the court reversed its ruling November 18, 2008 ruling.

 On August 23, 2010, the court reinstated its ruling on November 18, 2008, making Naga and 15 other cities regular municipalities.
 Finally, on February 15, 2011, Naga and the other 15 municipalities declared that the conversion to cityhood met all legal requirements.

 In 2013, after six years of legal battle, in its board resolution the League of Cities of the Philippines acknowledged and recognized the cityhood of Naga and 15 other cities on July 19, 2013.